 Proof.
-Note that the first term in (15) is positive given that market 1 is the strong market, $\Delta q_1 < 0$, and it exhibits higher competitive pressure, $n_1 > n_2$.
+Note that the first term in (16) is positive given that market 2 is the strong market, $\Delta q_1 > 0$ , and it exhibits higher competitive pressure, $n_1 > n_2$ .
 Even when inverse and direct demands are more concave in the weak market price discrimination might increase total output.

-Note that when the strong market exhibits more competitive pressure, $n_1 > n_2$, the general result of part (i) in Remark 1 maintains: if both direct demand curves are more concave in strong markets than in weak markets, then third-degree price discrimination increases total output.
+Note that when the strong market exhibits more competitive pressure, $n_1 > n_2$ , the general result of part (i) in Remark 1 maintains: if both direct demand curves are more concave in strong markets than in weak markets, then third-degree price discrimination increases total output.
 However, it is now possible that price discrimination leads to an increase in total output when the inverse and direct demands are not more concave in the strong markets.
-In particular, the next corollary shows that what is perhaps the most cited result in Pigou (1920) and Robinson (1933) does not hold.